Skip to content

 make install

-You successfully installed the latest version of OpenSSL.
-This version of OpenSSL is dynamically linked to libraries in the $HOME/local/ssl/lib/ directory, and your shell can't run it directly.
+The latest version of OpenSSL dynamically links to libraries in the $HOME/local/ssl/lib/ directory, and your shell can't run it directly.

-9. Set the environment variable LD_LIBRARY_PATH to be sure that the associated libraries are available for OpenSSL.
+1. Run the following command to set the LD_LIBRARY_PATH environment variable so that the associated libraries are available for OpenSSL:

 cd $HOME/local/bin/